getsentry/sentry-docs/src/collections/_documentation/platforms/node/default-integrations.md

 This integration attaches global unhandled rejection handlers.

 {% capture __alert_content -%}
-This integration supresses default Node's warning about unhandled promise rejection.
-If you want to restore this behaviour, use `--unhandled-rejections=warn` flag to run your code.
+This integration suppresses the default Node warning about unhandled promise rejection.
+If you want to restore this behavior, use the `--unhandled-rejections=warn` flag to run your code.
 {%- endcapture -%}
 {%- include components/alert.html
     title="Note"